AbianSL/AbianSL/README.md

 ## 🎮 Hobby

 1. I like to play video games
-2. I like to learn about IA
+2. I like to learn about AI
 3. I like to play board games
 4. I like to read manga and comics
 5. I like to watch anime and series